- Photo Gallery of UniSat-6 integration

 UniSat-6 is a civilian scientific satellite, mainly intended for customer’s equipment testing in space conditions.
 The satellite has a total mass of 26 Kg and it has been built in Italy.

-UniSat-6 was launched on the 19th of June 2014 at 21:11:11 CET from Dombarovsky Cosmodrome at the Yasny launch base on board a DNEPR-1 rocket from the company Kosmotras, in Russia, and it entered into Sun Synchronous orbit 16 minutes later.
+UniSat-6 was launched on the 19th of June 2014 at 21:11:11 CET from Dombarovsky Cosmodrome at the Yasny launch base (in Russia) on board a DNEPR-1 rocket from the company Kosmotras, and it entered into Sun Synchronous orbit 16 minutes later.
 Communications with ground controllers were acquired 90 minutes after launch when passing over Italy.

-Concerning the satellite design: UniSat-6 is based on the UniSat-5 satellite platform built in reinforced aluminum and carbon fiver honeycomb panels.
+Concerning the satellite design: UniSat-6 is based on the UniSat-5 satellite platform built in reinforced aluminum and carbon fiber honeycomb panels.
 It measures 40 cm × 40 cm × 40 cm in size with a weight of 26 kg.
 Thermal range was designed to be between -10 to 10 degrees.
 Power is provided by body-mounted solar panels, which provide from 11 W (4 sides) to 5W (bottom) of electrical power.
 The satellite has a passive attitude control system, which uses permanent magnets designed to keep the satellite spin stabilized from 5 to 10 degree per second.
 Command uplink and data downlink is provided by an UHF communication system.

 - Sun Synchronous Orbit

 - Period of revolution 5878s